parallelscore/face_docker/kenechi_ojukwu/README.md

 If using the skip functionality with default settings, the stated number of frames is reduced to 13,250 frames, resulting to approximately 8 mintues worth of video content.
 The idea of video frame skipping is to reduce the overrall face extraction time when running on cpu.

 After 10 seconds worth of video content (1500 frames) have been processed, here is a link to the sample of faces extracted: [link](https://drive.google.com/drive/folders/1Ch_0POxseYeXZEUMrnXm4N7BXDFrOQ4H?usp=share_link).
+The number associated with each image is the ID attached to a unique face.

 ### Note: Most of the faces appear to be blurry due to:
 1. The fast motion of the camera.